King Thrushbeard (film)

-King Thrushbeard (Kráľ Drozdia brada, König Drosselbart) is a 1984 Czechoslovakian film based on an adaptation of the Grimm Brothers fairy-tale Red Beard.
+King Thrushbeard (Kráľ Drozdia brada, König Drosselbart) is a 1984 Czechoslovak film based on an adaptation of the Grimm Brothers fairy-tale Red Beard.

 Plot

 A fairy-tale about a beautiful but very haughty princess Anna who cruelly mocks each of her suitors.
 Finally, she is forced by the king to marry a beggar.
 The poor life, hard work, and love teach the princess a lesson and turn her into a loving and kind person.